Germanunkol/trAInsported/README.md

 ------------------------------
 Case 1: You have a binary of the game.
 Double-click it and run -> voila!

 Case 2: You have a .love version of the game, you'll need to install the awesome Löve2D game engine.
 Get it at love2d.org (this game was developed for Löve2D Version 0.8.0).
+Then double click the .love file.

 First, try getting into the tutorials.
 Once through them, have a look at the Documentation.html file in this folder.